 In accordance with GASB Statement No. 40, investments also require certain disclosures regarding policies and practices with respect to the risks associated with them.
-Credit risk, custodial credit risk, concentration of credit risk, and interest rate risk are discussed in the following paragraphs.
+Credit risk, custodial credit risk, concentration of credit risk, interest rate risk, and foreign currency risk are discussed in the following paragraphs.